Moving? Here’s Your Ultimate Final Walk-Through Checklist

 While you are going through each room of the home, keep an eye out for any signs of pests.
-Rotting or cracked wooden beams can be home to termites or other pests, while droppings in the basement can be a sign of infestation.
+Rotting or cracked wooden beams can be home to termites or other pests, while droppings in the basement or attic can be a sign of infestation.
 These concerns should be cleared up with the seller before closing.

 Check in on fixtures or included property

 Make sure you account for all fixtures and personal property included in the home purchase agreement and that you understand the difference between the two.
 A fixture is a permanent part of a home or attached to the home itself (e.g. light fixtures, ceiling fans, mailboxes, landscaping, or door knobs).
 Personal property is anything that the seller could take with them (like lawn furniture or appliances).